 The Company has concluded that this agreement is within the scope of ASC 605-25, Revenue Recognition, Multiple-Element Arrangements.
 Pursuant to this guidance, the Company identified the following deliverables: (i) licenses, (ii) clinical supply and manufacturing obligations, (iii) rights to access and use materials and data, and (iv) rights to additional intellectual property.
 All other potential deliverables included in the arrangement have been deemed either contingent or inconsequential or perfunctory, individually and in the aggregate.
 Moreover, the Company has evaluated all deliverables included in the KHK License Agreement and determined that there are two units of accounting in connection with its obligations at inception under the KHK License Agreement: (i) license unit of accounting and (ii) rights to additional intellectual property.
 The first three deliverables identified above comprise the license unit of accounting.
-The Company concluded that the standalone selling price for the rights to additional intellectual property unit of account is immaterial.
+The Company concluded that the stand-alone selling price for the rights to additional intellectual property unit of account is immaterial.
 As such, the entire \$17.3 million allocated to the upfront payment will be allocated to the license unit of accounting.
 The arrangement consideration allocated to the license unit of accounting will be recognized as revenue ratably over the Company's expected services period (currently expected to be through 2029) commencing on the date of the first delivery of the clinical trial materials.
-As of December 31, 2014, no revenue has been recognized related to this agreement.